katahiromz/RisohEditor/README.txt

     - Correctly reset checksum to zero when saving file.
     - Fixed a bug in which a control is shifted by 1 pixel.
     - Added some waits upon file saving, for virus checker.
+    - Added "A Guide to RisohEditor" link to "Help" menu.

 /////////////////////////////////////////////////////////////////////
 Katayama Hirofumi MZ (katahiromz) [A.N.T.]